 Back at my old job I would go to Las Vegas about four times a year.
 While Vegas really is a fun playground for adults, I was not exactly there to gamble or have a drunken party at the many nightclubs and swimming pools.
-I had to go to Las Vegas for work, since many major conferences are held there.
-We would attend to exhibit and network at these conferences and mingle with our clients after hours.
-This meant I got to know the city pretty well, at least the Strip, dining and partying with clients.
-We did lots of the typical crazy things to do in Vegas.
+I had to go to Las Vegas for work conferences.
+We would exhibit at the conferences and then network with our clients after hours.
+This meant I got to know the city pretty well, dining and entertaining with clients.
+We did lots of the typical crazy things to do in Vegas and some of these unusual things as well.

 Indeed many people visit Vegas to party, play poker and cut loose.
 But others don’t like to gamble or drink, or are visiting with their young families in tow.
 Perhaps they do want to see the Strip but they are not really interested in spending a ton of time in the casinos.